sensebox/books-v2/en/grundlagen/Bees.md

 # Bees {#head}

 <div class="description">A bee denotes a pluggable component with which the senseBoxMCU can transmit or store data.
-Here you have the choice between the Wifi-Bee or the mSD-Bee.</div>
+Here you have the choice between the WiFi-Bee or the mSD-Bee.</div>
 <div class="line">
     <br>
     <br>